TEAMMATES/teammates/devdocs/design.md

   - Server performs the action (creates a `RedirectResult` object but no `PageData` object) and instructs the Browser to load the 'courses' page.
   - As instructed, the Browser requests for the 'courses' page.
   - Server processes the request separately (creates a `ShowPageResult` object but no `PageData` object) and returns the 'courses' page.
-+ The result of some actions is downloading of a file (e.g. an evaluation report).
++ The result of some actions is downloading of a file (e.g. a feedback session report).
 In such cases, the result type will be `FileDownloadResult` and no `PageData` object will be generated.
 + Since the high-level workflow of processing a request is same for any request, we use the , the [Template Method pattern](http://en.wikipedia.org/wiki/Template_method_pattern) to abstract the process folow into the `Action` class.
 + The list of actions and corresponding URIs are listed in the `ActionURIs` nested class of the [Const](../src/main/java/teammates/common/util/Const.java) class.
 + The list of pages and corresponding URIs are listed in the `ViewURIs` nested class of the [Const](../src/main/java/teammates/common/util/Const.java) class.